Roles and Responsibilities of Project Manager

 Who is a Project Manager?

-For leading a project, the sole responsible person, the spread head of a project, is known as a Project Manager.
+The sole responsible person, the spread head of a project, is known as a Project Manager for leading a project.
 From Project Initiation to Project Delivery, he/ she manages all the aspects of the project and makes sure that the project is completed within the assigned time and gets delivered to the client.

 What is a Project Team?